KiltedCode/khandaria-campaign/sessions/2020/2020-07-30-city-splitting.md

 with enough of that powder could eat through
 `Pylia` is on that

-`Guros` is now Captain of the entire city guard
+`Gurrus` is now Captain of the entire city guard

 Head over to the Portal Inn to see `Hadvar`
 he has two doors: private and open for business